porcinus/Arma-3/mpmissions/README.md

 	- Possibility to disable stamina.

 - Regarding the original stuff (little modifications/full rework).
+	- Win condition: original had a glitch where you can in some case win if a unit is in a helicopter and its destroyed.
 	- Empty group cleanup script: full rework.
 	- Special events: mortar disabled.
 	- Rework loadout: one per class, limited with a script afterward.